 In December 2006 we saw a very ill 60-yearold woman who was hospitalized with MRSA bacteremia, pacemaker endocarditis, and superior vena cava thrombosis.
 Although she was treated with vancomycin and rifampin, her condition worsened, she had a stroke, and she developed renal failure.
-In a difficult operation, the pacemaker was removed, but the bacteremia persisted.
+In a difficult operation, the pacemaker was removed, but the

+We are surrounded by MRSA, both inside and outside the hospital bacteremia persisted.
 In early February 2007 she underwent another difficult operation in which the superior vena cava clot was debrided, a right atrial clot was removed, and her mitral valve was replaced.
-Less than 2 weeks later, and despite ongoing vancomycin and rifampin therapy, the MRSA bacteremia recurred.
+Less than 2 weeks later, and despite ongoing vancomycin and rifampin therapy, the MRSA bacteremia recurred

-During the approximately 6 weeks that the patient had been receiving these antibiotics, the minimal inhibitory concentration (MIC) of rifampin against the S aureus isolate increased from less than 1 μg/mL (susceptible) to $2 \mu g/mL$ (resistant).
+During the approximately 6 weeks that the patient had been receiving these antibiotics, the minimal inhibitory concentration (MIC) of rifampin against the S aureus isolate increased from less than 1 μg/mL (susceptible) to 2 μg/mL (resistant).
 The MIC of vancomycin went from 2 μg/mL (susceptible) to 4 μg/mL (intermediately susceptible).
 Vancomycin and rifampin were discontinued, and daptomycin and gentamicin (Garamycin) therapy were started.
-(Her daptomycin MIC was 0.5 $\mu$ g/mL).
+(Her daptomycin MIC was 0.5 μg/mL).
 The patient's condition stabilized, and she was discharged to a long-term nursing facility.
 She had no relapse of MRSA bacteremia, but she died in early April of that year.